vsquared101/learning-spring-boot/README.md

 #### Benefits:

 1. Reduces the dependency count we need to add to our build files.
 2. Simple to add new features.
-We can create a `web` app by using a `web` starter, if we need to use JPA we can use the `JPA` starter, for security use `security` starter.
+We can create a `web` app by using a `Web` starter, if we need to use JPA we can use the `JPA` starter, for security use `Security` starter.
 3. Frees us from worrying about the versions of the dependencies used.
 Spring Boot pulls versions of the libraries that have been tested together and are hence compatible.

 ### Command-line interface